TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>riak_cs.usage_request_limit</code>
 </td>
 <td>
-ow many archive periods a user can request in one usage read, applied independently to access/usage and billing/storage.
+How many archive periods a user can request in one usage read, applied independently to access/usage and billing/storage.
 Expressed as a time-valu
 </td>
 <td>